preciofishbone/OmniaDocsG2/pages/page-settings/index.rst

 .. image:: page-settings-permissions.png

-Note that a Tenant Administrator always can edit all pages in the tenant.
-A Bussiness Profile Administrator can always edit alla pages within the Bussiness Profile.
+Note that a tenant administrator always can edit all pages in the tenant.
+A business profile administrator can always edit all pages within the business profile.

 Variations
 ************
-If this page should exist in more than one langauge, or if the page should exist in more than one version, fort any reason, use this setting to create or edit the settings for respective version.
+If this page should exist in more than one language, or if the page should exist in more than one version, for any reason, use these settings to create or edit the settings for respective version.

 .. image: page-settings-variatins.png

 Create a new Page Variation
 -------------------------------
-To create a new variation for this page, du the following:
+To create a new variation for this page, do the following:

 1. Go to the page.
 2. Open the Page Settings and select "VARIATIONS".